KaisenAmin/c_std/vector/README.md

 ```

-## Example 13: Using rbegin and rend for reverse iteration over the vector
+## Example 13: Using 'rbegin' and 'rend' for reverse iteration over the vector

 ```c
 Vector *intVector = vector_create(sizeof(int));